Level 3 Machinist - Advanced Manufacturing Engineering Apprenticeship

 5. End Point Assessment:

-An external assessor will be arranged by your employer to review all evidence, conduct a full observation and hold an interview with you to determine your ability in the role and ensure that the 4 years training has developed you into a competent and skilful engineer.
-The final grading based on all assessments and evidence provided will be scored on a Pass, Merit or Distinction basis.
+An external assessor will be arranged by your employer to review all evidence, conduct a full observation and hold an interview with you to determine your ability in the role and ensure that the 4 years training has developed you into a competent and skillful engineer.
+The final grading based on all assessments and evidence provided will be scored on a Pass.